 Here are fundamental questions to ask.

 What is your financial rating strength?
-Ratings are important but not as important as you might think.
-Throughout history virtually no one has ever lost any money on deposit in a fixed annuity.
-The reason I say almost was a few years ago, Executive Life in California failed, and some of their contacts are still in litigation.
+Ratings are necessary but not as important as you might think.
+Throughout history, virtually no one has ever lost any money on a deposit in a fixed annuity.
+I say almost a few years ago, Executive Life in California failed, and some of its contacts are still in litigation.
 But their case is a rarity, and insurance companies are so heavily regulated that failure is not in the equation.
-Any company with an AM Best rating of B+ to A is in my book a solid bet.
-Always ask and double check their ratings by visiting AM Best Company at ambest.com.
+Any company with an AM Best rating of B+ to A is, in my book, a solid bet.
+Always ask and double-check their ratings by visiting AM Best Company at ambest.com.

 Always ask what percentage you are allowed to withdraw annually.
-Also, nearly all annuities will waive any and all surrender fees at the death of the annuitant, so your named beneficiary can receive the full value of the annuity, without any reduction in funds.
+Also, nearly all annuities will waive all surrender fees at the annuitant’s death, so your named beneficiary can receive the full value of the annuity without any reduction in funds.

 Is there a bonus offered to me if I buy the annuity?
 Is a bonus offered as an inducement to buy?
-These are real money and will be added to your account, however, make sure you understand exactly how the bonus will be applied.
-In almost all cases, the bonus is credited over time, and as long as you fulfill the time period of the annuity contract, the bonus is yours, but always ask for the explanation and the details.
+These are real money and will be added to your account; however, ensure you understand exactly how the bonus will be applied.
+In almost all cases, the bonus is credited over time, and as long as you fulfill the time period of the annuity contract, the bonus is yours, but always ask for an explanation and the details.